 Reviving Nigeria's Fibre, Textile and Apparel Sector

-Under the leadership of the Honourable Minister of State for Industry, the Federal Ministry of Industry, Trade and Investment (FMITI) is implementing the National Cotton, Textile and Garment Industrial Transformation Programme (NCTG-ITP).
-Through targeted policies, new institutions, and flagship projects, the Ministry is turning the fibre-to-fashion value chain into a driver of jobs, exports, and industrial growth.
+Under the leadership of the Honourable Minister of State for Industry, the Federal Ministry of Industry, Trade and Investment is implementing the National Industrial Transformation Programme to position the fibre-to-fashion value chain as a driver of jobs, exports, and industrial growth through targeted policies, institutional coordination, and catalytic projects.

 Why the FTA Sector Matters